 Hello, summer!
 Congratulations on finishing another school year.
 After closing this academic chapter filled with highs, lows, and everything in between, you deserve some hard-earned rest and summer fun.

 Summer is also the perfect time to pursue professional development (PD) opportunities to hone new skills and get excited for the upcoming school year.
 With so much penciled into your teaching schedule, you might have struggled to squeeze in PD while school was in session.
 Take advantage of this classroom-free time with these eight easy development ideas.

 Teacher Professional Development Over the Summer

-Explore New Teaching Tools - Try out different digital tools before students step into the classroom.
-Many edtech programs offer free trials that you can quickly sign up for.
-Check out our many math and science solutions that you can try free for 30 days.
+Explore new teaching tools: Try different digital tools this summer before students enter the classroom.
+Many edtech programs offer free trials that start the same day.
+Check out our math and science solutions that you can try free for 30 days.

-Join a Virtual Learning Community - Connect with teachers across the country at the click of a button.
+Join a Virtual Learning Community: Connect with teachers nationwide at the click of a button.
 On Facebook, you can find groups that focus on different topics and learn from teachers like you.
-For example, our Gizmos Adventurer Basecamp covers grades 3-12 science and math topics for Gizmos users.
-While our Reflex & Frax: Teachers' Clubhouse touches on math fact fluency and fractions.
+For example, Gizmos Adventurer Basecamp covers grades 3-12 science and math topics for Gizmos users, while Reflex & Frax: Teachers' Clubhouse focuses on math fact fluency and fractions.